 Developing a replacement to existing UK GAAP has long been an objective of the UK’s Financial Reporting Council.
 For periods beginning on or after 1 January 2015, three new Financial Reporting Standards (FRS 100, 101 and 102) come into force, bringing with them a number of new options for all UK entities and groups.
-With all of the new standards now published, companies should start to think about the impact that these will have on their financial reporting
+With all of these new standards now published, companies should now be thinking carefully about the impact that these will have on their financial reporting.

 FRS 100 “Application of Financial Reporting Requirements” sets out rules and guidance on how to select the appropriate accounting framework for a particular entity or group.

 FRS 101 “Reduced Disclosure Framework” introduces a new reduced disclosure framework enabling most subsidiaries and parents to use the recognition and measurement bases of IFRSs in their individual entity financial statements, while being exempt from a number of disclosures required by full IFRSs.

 FRS 102 “The Financial Reporting Standard Applicable in the UK and Republic of Ireland” is the ‘main’ standard which replaces current UK GAAP.
 It also includes disclosure exemptions for certain qualifying entities in their individual entity financial statements.